CreepersNeedHugs01/Lawful-Rules/Rules.md

   3,11: Attach an Iron Golem and/or Snow Golem to a Lead.

 ### 4: No murder/manslaughter.
-It is considering murder and/or manslaughter if you do any of the following:
+It is committing murder and/or committing manslaughter if you do any of the following:

   4,1: Knowingly and/or purposely kill a Villager, Wandering Trader, and/or Zombie Villager.